 Syntax Description console Configures the console terminal line settings. carrier-detect Sets the device to check the carrier detect signal before writing to the console.
-Command Defaults This feature is disable ed by default.
-Command Modes Global configuration (config) mode.
-Usage Guidelines You should enable carrier detection if you connect the SE, SR, or CDSM to a modem for receiving calls If you are using a null modem cable with no carrier detect pin, the device might appear unresponsive of the console until the carrier detect signal is asserted.
+Command Defaults This feature is disab led by default.
+Command Modes Global configuration n (config) mode.
+Usage Guidelines You should enable carrier detection if you connect the SE, SR, or CDSM to a modem for receiving calls.
+If you are using a null modem cable with no carrier detect pin, the device might appear unresponsive on the console until the carrier detect signal is asserted.
 To recover from a misconfiguration, you should reboot the device and set the 0x2000 bootflag to ignore the carrier detect setting.
-Examples le shows how to specify terminal line settings: g) # line console carrier-detect
+Examples - ple shows how to specify terminal line settings: